RedisLabsModules/RLTest/README.md

 Supported Environment: oss, oss-cluster, enterprise, enterprise-cluster

-The framework allow you to write a test without environment spasification and then run the test on all supported environment.
+The framework allow you to write a test without environment specification and then run the test on all supported environment.

 # Install
 ```